FILTER8/ai-punks/README.md

 Report issues or suggest features via GitHub Issues.
 Join the conversation about on-chain AI and NFT innovation.

+License
+This project is licensed under the MIT License.
+See LICENSE for details.
 Contact
-For questions or collaboration, reach out via GitHub Issues or contact filter8 on twitter.
+For questions or collaboration, reach out via GitHub Issues or contact the team at [your-contact-info] (to be updated).

 Built with 💻 and 🏅 for the hackathon, August 2025.
 Let’s unlock the future of Web3 with AI Punks!